Order Welcome Kit

 list

-• • A memorial diamond is a diamond crystal (not a look-alike stone).
+• • A memorial diamond is a real diamond crystal, not a simulated stone.

-• • Carbon is purified before growth to support stability and clarity.
+• • Carbon from ashes or hair is purified before growth.

-• • Color outcomes are influenced by trace elements and growth parameters.
+• • Color outcomes depend on trace elements and growth conditions.

-• • Cutting and certification are optional, depending on your preference.
+• • Cutting and certification are optional based on personal preference.

 Colors